 Frequently Asked Questions

-If your question isn't listed please contact Customer Care
+concerns or questions, please contact Customer Care

 How many developments does the NHA have?

 The NHA has 45 developments in almost every neighborhood in the City of Newark.
 There are 10 elderly/disabled and 34 family developments, which include scattered site development throughout the city.

 What areas are included in the City of Newark?